| Title: | Head Men's Lacrosse Coach |

-The 2013 men's lacrosse season will be Jim Murphy's 21st as the head coach at Bentley University.
-The only varsity men's lacrosse coach in school history, Murphy has led the Falcons to an overall record of 159-117 with a 112-54 mark in Northeast-10 Conference play during his tenure.
+The 2020 season will be Jim Murphy's 28th as Bentley University's head men's lacrosse coach.
+The only varsity men's lacrosse coach in school history, Murphy has led the Falcons to three Northeast-10 Championships and four NE10 regular season titles.
+In 27 years at the helm of the program, Murphy has amassed 203 career wins, with a 149-94 mark in NE10 play during his tenure.
+He has led the Falcons to the NE10 playoffs 17 times in his career.

-Throughout his tenure, Murphy has coached six USILA All-Americans, 21 first team All-Conference choices and two NE-10 Players of the Year.
-He has also seen two of his players drafted by the Boston Cannons of Major League Lacrosse.
+Throughout his tenure at Bentley, Murphy has coached eight USILA All-Americans, 24 first team All-Conference choices and two NE-10 Players of the Year.
+He has also seen three of his players drafted by Major League Lacrosse teams, with the most recent being Max Adler by the Denver Outlaws in the 2017 draft.
+Adler has gone on to a highly successful pro career, having led the Outlaws to the 2018 MLL championship.

-Murphy also serves as the Bentley athletic department’s operations manager and has been a consultant for the Cannons since 2003.
-He is now an assistant coach with the Cannons and helped them win the 2011 MLL championship.
+Murphy also serves as the Bentley athletic department’s operations manager.
+He recently stepped down after 15 years as an assistant coach with the Boston Cannons in Major League Lacrosse after helping them win the 2011 MLL championship.
 Murphy also sits on the Board of Directors for the Intercollegiate Men's Lacrosse Coaches Association.

 Murphy is a 1986 graduate of Plymouth State College and holds a Bachelors of Science degree in Education from Plymouth State.
 In 2001, Murphy was inducted to Billerica High School’s Hall of Fame, where he also played lacrosse and soccer.